What Is Seborrheic Dermatitis?

-Many babies develop this type of rash on their scalp and this condition normally decreases by 6 to 12 months of age.
-Till that time, to reduce the rashes the following things can help.
+Many babies develop this type of rash on their scalp, and this condition typically decreases by 6 to 12 months of age.
+Till that time, to reduce the rashes, the following things can help.

 Scalp Involvement in Adults:

-One should use anti-dandruff shampoo twice a week.
-If using one dandruff shampoo does not bring relief, then try alternating dandruff shampoo.
+One should use an anti-dandruff shampoo twice weekly.
+If you are using one dandruff shampoo and not getting relief, then try alternating dandruff shampoo.
 Use the second dandruff shampoo for two days in a row.

-When using anti-dandruff shampoo follow the instructions on the shampoo bottle.
-Some require that you lather and leave it on for about five minutes before rinsing.
-Others should not be left on the scalp.
-It is best to see a dermatologist for a product recommendation.
-If shampoo that you are using has coal tar, then protect your scalp from the sun.
-One can do this by wearing a hat in outdoors and not using indoor tanning devices, such as tanning beds and sun lamps.
+When using anti-dandruff shampoo, follow the instructions on the shampoo bottle.
+Some require that you lather and leave it on for about five minutes before rinsing, and others need you to wash it soon after application.
+It is always wise to consult a dermatologist for a product recommendation.
+If the shampoo that you are using has coal tar, then protect your scalp from the sun.
+One can do this by wearing a hat outdoors and not using indoor tanning devices, such as tanning beds and sun lamps.

 Wash the skin frequently with 2 % Zinc pyrithione containing soap.
 Scales should soften by wetting the skin thoroughly before washing and applying good-quality moisturizer after bathing.